Our knowledge of orthopaedics. Your best health.

 • A feeling of warmth around the wrist

-Even a wrist injury that seems mild with minimal swelling could still involve a torn ligament and require surgery to avoid long-term problems.
+Even a wrist injury that seems mild with minimal swelling could still involve a torn ligament and may even require surgery to avoid long-term problems.

 Similarly, an unrecognized (occult) fracture can be mistaken for a mild or moderate sprain.
-If left untreated, the fracture may not heal properly and the patient could require a surgery that might have been avoided with early, appropriate treatment.
+If left untreated, the fracture may not heal properly, and you could require a surgical procedure that might have been avoided with early, appropriate treatment.
 The most common example of this is an occult fracture of the scaphoid, one of the small bones in the wrist.

-It is important for your doctor to evaluate even a mild wrist injury if it does not improve quickly.
-This is especially important if the injury causes persistent wrist pain.
+Thus, it is important for your doctor to evaluate even a mild wrist injury if it does not improve quickly.
+This is especially important if the injury causes persistent wrist pain (pain that does not go away).
 Proper diagnosis and treatment of wrist injuries is necessary to avoid long-term problems, including chronic pain, stiffness, and arthritis.

 Normal wrist anatomy including the scaphoid bone